 1. Spread butter on the bread.

-Unlike the regular yakisoba that contains cabbage and carrots, yakisoba in the yakisoba pan does not include anything but the noodle itself.
-As yakisoba pan is made ahead of time for lunch, vegetables are avoided to keep moisture out of the bread that could potentially become soggy.
-No body wants a soggy bread.
+Unlike the regular yakisoba that contains cabbage and carrots, yakisoba in the yakisoba pan typically does not include anything but the noodle itself.
+As the yakisoba pan is made ahead of time for lunch, vegetables are avoided to keep moisture out of the bread that could potentially become soggy.
+Nobody wants soggy bread.

-Being a mom, I avoid over seasoning our food that my children eat.
+Being a mom, I try to go easy with the seasonings when flavoring the food.
 I believe that children shouldn’t get used to overly salty and sweet food from a young age.
-It’s important to cultivate a healthy eating habit and for them to know the actual ingredient tastes like.
+It’s important to cultivate a healthy eating habit and for them to know what the actual ingredient tastes like.

-Having said that, I’d like to consider Yakisoba Pan to be my exception.
+Having said that, I make an exception when comes to Yakisoba Pan.
 The flavor can be boring and bland when the noodles don’t get much sauce in the hot dog buns.
-As there is no other seasonings that go into the hot dog buns, I highly recommend adding a good amount of sauce for the noodles.
+As there are no other seasonings that go into the hot dog buns, I recommend adding a good amount of sauce to the noodles.

 - Gather all the ingredients.

-- Make a slit on top (or side) of the bread and spread butter (it will act as water-resistant).
+- Make a slit on top (or side) of 8 hot dog buns and spread butter (it will act as water-resistant).

-- Heat 1 Tbsp oil in a large frying pan or cast iron skillet and cook yakisoba noodles while loosing it up.
+- Heat 1 Tbsp neutral oil in a large frying pan or cast iron skillet and cook yakisoba noodles while loosening it up.

-Season the noodles with Worcestershire sauce and oyster sauce.
+- Season the noodles with 4–5 Tbsp Worcestershire sauce and 1 Tbsp oyster sauce.
 Mix all together and remove from the heat.

-Stuff the bread with yakisoba noodles.
-Sprinkle aonori and put a little bit of pickled red ginger in the center.
-If you don’t eat right away, wrap with plastic wrap.
+- Stuff the bread with the yakisoba noodles.
+Sprinkle aonori (dried green laver seaweed) and put a little bit of pickled red ginger (beni shoga or kizami beni shoga) in the center.
+Optionally, you can drizzle the top with Japanese Kewpie mayonnaise and Yakisoba sauce, if you‘d like.
+If you don’t eat it right away, wrap the sandwich with plastic wrap.

-You can use the side split hot dog buns too.
+- You can use side-split hot dog buns, too.